tomaztk/Spark-for-data-engineers/SparkEngineers/what-is-apache-spark.md

 1. Fast Processing - Resilient Distributed Dataset (RDD) is immutable distributed collections of objects.
 Each dataset in RDD is divided into logical partitions, which may be computed on different nodes of the cluster.
 3. In-memory computing -  Data can be stored in RAM (Cached) and hence making it fast for data analysis.
 4. Flexibility - Spark supports multiple languages, from Scala, Python, R and Java for application development and data analysis.
-5. Fault tolerance
+5. Fault tolerance - RDD Files enables reliability over data making Apache Spark fault tolerant.
-6. Analytics
+6. Analytics - Advanced Analytics, Machine Learning and deep learning all come built-in with MLlib Spark with huge capability to add additional ML packages.